product-os/landr/CONTRIBUTING.md

 Balena CI
 ---------

-Landr makes use of Balena's internal CI system which noy only runs the tests, but automatically generates a CHANGELOG based on your commits and their corresponding `Change-type`s.
+Landr makes use of Balena's internal CI system which not only runs the tests, but automatically generates a CHANGELOG based on your commits and their corresponding `Change-type`s.